apil1056/brickBreaker-Vanilla-js/README.md

 # brickBreaker-Vanilla-js
-brick breaker game using vanilla js, html css
+This is a brick breaker game using html css and vanilla js.